Esslingen am Neckar: Rebuilding of bus/rail interchange

 An ambitious redevelopment project has been in progress since 2004 in the area near the railway station.
-The current phase of this project is a large redevelopment of the station forecourt costing about 7.4 million Euros.
-The Baden-Württemberg State Environment and Transport ministry helped fund this with a grant of 4.9 million Euros.
+The current phase of this project is a large redevelopment of the station forecourt costing about 7.4 million euros.
+The Baden-Württemberg State Environment and Transport ministry helped fund this with a grant of 4.9 million euros.
 During 2009 the Neckarstraße was diverted along unused land on the railway station and lengthened to the west of the site.
 The next phase, completed in November 2014, was a large-scale redevelopment of the station forecourt to create a bus and rail interchange.

-Hochschule Esslingen
+Education

 The city is home to the Esslingen University of Applied Sciences (Hochschule Esslingen).
 It is known for its mechanical engineering and automotive engineering courses, and also for its three international master's programs (MBA in International Industrial Management, MEng in Automotive Systems, MEng in Design and Development in Automotive and Mechanical Engineering), which are organised by the Esslingen Graduate School and taught completely in English.